cpsc365/cpsc365.github.io/index.md

 {% include links.html %}

-### CPSC365: Algorithims

-Welcome to the course page for CSPC365 in Spring 2022
+### Welcome to the course page for CSPC365 in Spring 2022

 [Click to view the syllabus]()